ana-albergaria/LAPR2-ISEP/docs/SprintD/US_16/US16_OverviewTestsAnalysePerformance.md

 > "...the company wants to decrease the number of tests waiting for its result.
-To evaluate this, it proceeds as following: for any interval of time, for example one week (6 working days with 12 working hours per day), the difference between the number of new tests and the number of results available to the client during each half an hour period is computed .
+To evaluate this, it proceeds as following: for any interval of time, for example one week (6 working days with 12 working hours per day), the difference between the number of new tests and the number of results available to the client during each half an hour period is computed.
 In that case, a list with 144 integers is obtained, where a positive integer means that in such half an hour more tests were processed than results were obtained, and a negative integer means the opposite.
 Now, the problem consists in determining what the contiguous subsequence of the initial sequence is, whose sum of their entries is maximum.